code-and-effect/effective_posts/README.md

 A blog implementation with WYSIWYG content editing, post scheduling, pagination and optional top level routes for each post category.

-Built ontop of effective_regions for post content entry and Kaminari for pagination.

-Rails 3.2.x and 4.x

 ## effective_posts 1.0

 This is the 1.0 series of effective_posts.